Taking The Leap: Seeking Initial Counseling After A Trauma

 Getty

-Immediate counseling after traumatic event is uncommon, and many people may not know that they are experiencing post-traumatic stress disorder until something happens that causes a noticeable reaction.
-For example, you may be having nightmares but not connect the two until the nightmares become worse or you start being unable to go places or talk to people.
-You may experience a panic attack or overwhelming emotions without seeming cause at work or school.
-Here are some of the most common symptoms of PTSD:
+Immediate trauma counseling is uncommon, and many people may not know that they are experiencing post-traumatic stress disorder until something happens that causes a noticeable reaction.
+For example, you may be having nightmares but not connect them to trauma until the nightmares become worse, or you start being unable to go places or talk to people.
+You may experience a panic attack or overwhelming emotions at work or school without an apparent cause.
+Here are some of the most common symptoms of PTSD from trauma:

 • Nightmares